-She very much wished to ask the society editor which "Mrs. Harmon of this city"-that was all the slip said-was the Mrs. Harmon of her list; but she felt it would be more creditable to find that out herself.
-So she arranged her list in the order of their residences as she would have to take then on her way up-town and sallied briskly forth.
-Miss Upton had determined that Miss Upton had determined that she was not going to be a "lady journalist" or "a lady who writes for the papers," but a "newspaper woman."
-This title seemed to her honest and direct and dignified.
-A "newspaper woman" would get sooner to writing those long, illustrated, signed "stories" in the Sunday near then either of in the Sunday paper than either of the other kinds of writers would!
-She called at the first place on the She called at the first place on the list and sent in her card by a maid who returned with the request that Miss Upton would state her purpose there, as Mrs. Harmon was very busy.

-Letty did not wish to announce herself to a servant as a "newspaper" she could convey that inwoman"-she could convey that in-formation with better results if she did it personally.
+She very much wished to ask the so-ciety editor which "Mrs. Harmon of this city"-that was all the slip said- was the Mrs. Harmon of her list; but she felt it would be more creditable to find that out herself.
+So she arranged her list in the order of their resi-dences as she would have to take them on her way up-town and sallied briskthere, as Mrs. Harmon was very busy.
+Letty did not wish to announce herself to a servant as a "newspaper woman"-she could convey that in-formation with better results if she did it personally.
 Some people had a prejudice against "reporters."
-Now she said simply, "I am from the Daily Investigator.
+Now she said simply, "I am from the Daily Investigator."